crowdfavorite-mirrors/wp-webengage/readme.txt

 Notification - [webengage.com/notification](http://webengage.com/notification)

 = Localization =
-WebEngage is currently available in 28 languages - English, Arabic, Bulgarian, Chinese (Traditional), Czech, Danish, Dutch, Estonian, Finnish, French, Georgian, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish and Turkish.
+WebEngage is currently available in 32 languages - English, Arabic, Bahasa (Indonesian), Bulgarian, Chinese (Traditional), Czech, Danish, Dutch, Estonian, Finnish, French, Georgian, German, Greek, Hebrew, Hindi, Hungarian, Italian, Japanese, Korean, Norwegian, Polish, Portuguese, Romanian, Russian, Slovak, Slovenian, Spanish, Swedish, Thai, Turkish and Vietnamese.
 If your language is missing, you can help us translate.
 There are just 30 odd phrases that need to be translated.
 [Let us know](http://webengage.com/contact) if you are interested.

 = Demo =
 Take an online demo to get an idea of how the feedback tab, survey windows and notification messages will look on your website - [demo.webengage.com](http://demo.webengage.com/)

+= Free Plan And Paid Plans =
+* We offer WebEngage as a free plan.
+You can use the free plan as long as you want without paying.
+* We also offer different pricing plans with assortment of features and capabilities.
+For further details please visit : [webengage.com/pricing](http://webengage.com/pricing)
+* We offer 14 days free trial period on all the paid plans.

 = Go Premium =
 * Get SSL support.